 The driving position on the Audi A7 Sportback is exceptionally comfortable.
 At a glance, the A7 is low to the ground, but it's not hard to drive.
 There are very few blind spots in the front and side of the car.
 Rear visibility isn't the best, due to the sloping roofline.
 To be fair, with a reversing camera as standard, this likely won't bother you much at all.

 The Audi A7 is a big car, so it's surprising that it handles so well.
 The steering is light, and Audi has a "four-wheel steering system."
 This means that the rear wheels go the opposite way of the front wheels, making it easier to nip around tight city corners.
 The A7 is definitely better suited to the motorway than fast country roads, but that can't be used too much as a criticism.
-The A7 is marketed towards those who want a smooth and comfortable drive - for a sportier drive, the BMW 6 Series might be a better option.
+The A7 is marketed towards those who want a smooth and comfortable drive.
 For what it is though, the A7 handles well.

 The basic Sport trim has passive springs and dampers, which do the job, but the S line and up have a stiffer, lower suspension that prevents body rolls when driving around a corner.
 To do this though, you sacrifice a bit of comfort, due to the ride not being as firm.
 The optional 'adaptive dampers' lets you actually choose how stiff the ride quality it is - if you can afford it, we'd highly recommend it.